 We welcome applications from students who are taking a gap year.
-When we talk with prospective students, we often come across some misunderstanding about what it means to take a gap year, so let's first of all start with what a gap year is:
+When we talk with prospective students, we often come across some misunderstanding about what it really means to take a gap year, so let's first of all start with what a gap year is:

 A gap year, in our eyes, is simply a year between school and university.
 Although it is, of course, possible to travel, work with charity schemes, or study in another country (and it can feel when you initially start reading that this is what all gap year students do!) for many of our applicants these activities will be difficult to fund.
 Please don't feel pressured to do a particular thing or fit a particular model for your gap year, as in reality, many of our students who take a gap year live at home for all or at least part of the year, take a job locally to earn money and pick up some experience, as well as using some of the extra time to do valuable reading or other preparation for their degree.
-We also have a good number of international students at Christ's, some of whom come from countries where it's the norm to do some National Service before starting at university.
+We also have a good number of international students at Christ's, some of whom come from countries where it's the norm to do National Service before starting at university.
 All of these options are valid and productive as gap years, and they can bring with them some very useful skills and experience for the future.

 When you start thinking about a gap year, we recommend that you have a look at the UCAS gap years page, which helps you to think about the pros and cons, the different options, and what you want to get out of your year.

-In the information below we have provided further detail that we hope will answer most of your questions about how a gap year can fit with your application to Christ's.
+In the information below we have provided further detail that we hope will answer most of your questions about how a gap year can fit with an application to Christ's.
 If you have any questions after reading it, please feel free to send us an email, and we'll do our best to help.

 - How common is it for Cambridge students to take a gap year?